Harshan-Kurapati/SocialMediaDataAnalysis/README.md

 4. **Data Preprocessing**: Scaling and encoding features as needed for machine learning models.
 5. **Data Visualization**: Using visual tools like Matplotlib and Seaborn to gain insights from the data.
 6. **Model Training**: Splitting the data into training and test sets, and applying machine learning models to predict mpg.
+7. **Statistical Analysis**: Drawing parallels with social media analytics techniques to derive deeper insights from the data.

 ## Requirements
 To run this notebook, you will need the following Python packages: